These Homemade Crescent Rolls are perfect for any holiday dinner–and the dough is proofed in the instant pot!

 Then, place the lid onto the Insert Pot and select the Yogurt setting and allow the dough to proof for one hour.

 The dough should roughly double in size during that time.
+It’s definitely faster to use the electric pressure cooker than letting it the dough rise at room temperature!

 How to Make Instant Pot Crescent Rolls